Difference Between Melting and Freezing Point

 The substance freezes and melts at the same temperature.
 It is a physical process.
 It is a reversible process.

-This change occurs in a high state energy state and then moves to lower state energy.
+This change occurs in a high-state energy state and then moves to lower-state energy.
 The molecules have to move less due to a decrease in their temperature.

 freezing point

-Main Differences Between Melting and Freezing Point
+Main Differences Between Melting and Freezing Points

 Difference Between Melting and Freezing Point